Proteinuria and proteoglycans

 Syndecans are proteoglycans that are shed from the endothelial cells surface into circulation during different types of stress.
 We have shown that syndecan-1 is elevated in patients with type 1 diabetes and microalbuminuria.
 We are investigating the molecular mechanisms for syndecan-1- and syndecan-4-shedding under hyperglycemic and inflammatory conditions, and in wound healing.

-Atherosclerosis is a process that also involves matrix accumulation in plaques formed in the intima.
 We study the role of serglycin, which is expressed by endothelial cells and macrophages, in serglycin knock-out animals.
-Animals are fed a high fed diet and the extent of atherosclerosis in aorta is compared in control and knock-out animals.
+Animals are fed a high fed and sucrose diet and the changes serglycin expression and serglycin partner molecules are studied in control and knock-out animals.

 Health, Nutrition and Living Arrangements